Malharhak/Startup-Test/README.md

 You can see it as a test, checklist or general wishlist.

+Also note that this list is neither exhaustive nor binary.
+You can use only some of these and be fine, as you can use most of these and be fine too.
+Organisations come in all shape and size not all of these necessarily work for you, which is ok.
+I'd say try what sounds good, and keep what works.
+But do try.
+Seriously.

 It is a **work in progress**, many things are yet to be written, but this first draft is accessible for feedback and improvement.
 Feel free to fork, add things and make a Pull Request if you want to help.
 You can also open issues here on Github for discussion, questions, or suggestions.

+Everything marked as TODO or wip is basically a draft that has not yet been properly written/sourced.

 ##Project Management